KrispWaffle/cat_mouse/README.md

-A mouse and cat maze game with Q learning.
+A "mouse" and "cat" maze game with Q learning.